 Travel to events by foot is encouraged where possible.

-Due to the interesting history of the site, the trust will be carrying out an oral history project to capture people's memories of the area to ensure that future generations can learn more about this important and interesting reserve.
+Due to the interesting history of the site, the trust carried out an oral history project to capture people's memories of the area to ensure that future generations can learn more about this important and interesting reserve.
+The result can be see here:

 t: 024 7630 2912